zcrayman/tut-rest/4/README.md

 In order to show how simple it is to create functional tests you're going to be using Spring's `RESTTemplate`.

-## Implementing a Functional Test using RESTTemplate
+## Implementing a Functional Test using RestTemplate

 Open the `OrderTests` test class in the `com.yummynoodlebar.functional` package and you should see one method that begins according to the following code snippet: